netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 - If your EV charger only has a provider address field and no Change Point ID field (e.g. Fronius Wattpilot), append the ID to the end of the provider address, for example:
   `wss://ocpp.netzero.energy/ABCD-1234` (replace with the "Charge point ID" shown in Netzero).

+- Some EV chargers (e.g. Project EV, Autel) might not support the secure `wss:` connection.
+If your EV charger is not connecting, try the alternate provider: `ws://ocpp.netzero.energy/` (note the `ws:` instead of `wss:`).